sa-nouri/Optimization/README.md

 ### Numerical Optimization

 - [Numerical Opt](./Numerical-Optimization/): This folder contains the implementations about numerical optimization methods, most of which are based on the algorithms of the Numerical Optimization text-book by by Jorge Nocedal and J. Wright.
-Besides, it contains some recent optimization papers' implementations.
+Besides, it also contains some recent optimization papers' implementations.
 Further information is avilable on [CVX OPT Readme](./Numerical-Optimization/README.md).

+### Game Theory

+- [Game Theory](./Game-Theory/): This folder contains the implementations about game theory approaches in various problems.
+Further information is available of [Game Theory Readme](./Game-Theory/README.md).